A$AP Rocky to testify on 2nd day of Sweden assault trial

 The trial has created a stir in U.S.-Swedish diplomatic relations after President Donald Trump weighed in on the case in support of the Grammy-nominated recording artist, whose real name is Rakim Mayers.

-Mayers, who has been in custody since July 3, arrived at the Stockholm District Court Thursday wearing an all-green inmates’ outfit.
-He pleaded not guilty Tuesday.
+Mayers, who has been in custody since July 3, was brought in at the Stockholm District Court Thursday wearing an all-green inmates’ outfit.

-He is accused along with two others of beating a 19-year-old man in Stockholm on June 30.
+He is accused along with two other men believed to be members of his entourage of beating a 19-year-old man, Mustafa Jafari, in central Stockholm on the evening of June 30.

+The rapper, 30, pleaded not guilty at the start of the trial Tuesday, saying he acted in self-defense.

+Swedish prosecutors told the court on Tuesday that Jafari and a friend got into an argument with Mayers and one of his bodyguards near a fast-food restaurant where the rapper’s entourage had eaten.

+The case has drawn the attention of American celebrities and Mayers’ fellow recording artists, including Sean “Diddy” Combs and Justin Bieber.
+A social media campaign for his release, #JusticeForRocky, was created soon after his arrest.

+Trump weighed in with a phone call to Swedish Prime Minister Stefan Lofven, offering to personally guarantee A$AP Rocky’s bail, but the Swedish leader said he couldn’t interfere in a legal case.

-Trump has sent the U.S. special presidential envoy for hostage affairs to Sweden to monitor the court proceedings.
+Sweden doesn’t have a bail system and Mayers has stayed behind bars despite Trump’s vouching for him.
+Trump has sent Ambassador Robert O. Brien, the U.S. special presidential envoy for hostage affairs, to Sweden to monitor the court proceedings.

+Sweden government hasn’t commented on O’Brien’s attendance at the court but Adam Westin, reporter for Swedish newspaper Aftonbladet, said the U.S. official’s presence is unlikely to have any impact on the case.

+“I don’t think it (O’Brien’s arrival) has been treated as an insult,” Westin, who has followed the case closely, told The Associated Press.

 Sign up for Daily Newsletters